 Also, the 2JZ makes use of sequential turbos and has a longer stroke, offering more low-end torque.
 This said, RB26’s make great stroker engines, so if you’re considering a serious build, remember that you’re not comparing apples with oranges.

 Secondly, unlike the RB26, the 2JZ is a non-interference engine.
-In interference engines, if a timing belt or chain snaps, the valves can get into contact with the pistons, resulting in catastrophic engine damage.
-The 2JZ gets rid of that.
+In interference engines, if a timing belt or chain breaks, the valves can get into contact with the pistons, resulting in catastrophic engine damage.
+The 2JZ doesn’t have that issue.

 Let’s go over the 2JZ’s cons.
 At over 650 lbs (with all the accessories), the 2JZ is a fairly heavy engine.
 Also, the valvetrain design is quite different from that of the RB26.
 This calls for valve float during high engine speeds.
 And because it’s a non-interference engine, running higher compression is not something that many would advise.